vike256/Unibot/README.md

-Colorbot/aimbot that works for both Raspberry Pi Pico W and Arduino Leonardo.
-The board acts as a mouse and gets instructions from the host machine.
+Colorbot/aimbot that works for both software and hardware.

 Showcase: https://youtube.com/watch?v=kHSEqLzd-O0

 ## How to use:
 1. Upload the .ino-file to the board
-2. Change HSV values and network settings in config.ini
+2. Change HSV values and communication settings in config.ini
 3. Run run.bat on host pc

 ## Hotkeys: